SIGSEGV111/stdin2sql/README.md

 * Input lines are passed via parameter binding when `$1` is used, preventing SQL injection in that mode.
 * When no placeholder is present, the SQL is executed verbatim; avoid concatenating untrusted data into such statements.
-* Kerberos tickets must exist and be valid at runtime.

-## NOTES

-* The program frees each result immediately to bound memory usage on large streams.
-* libpq server-side prepared statements are created only when `$1` is present.
-* Lines consisting solely of a newline become empty strings if bound.

 ## SEE ALSO